bekykm/bekykm/README.md

 ---

 ## 📌 About Me
-I am a highly motivated Computer Science lecturer and researcher with expertise in:
+I am a PhD researcher at the University of Limerick (Ireland) with expertise in:
 - **Artificial Intelligence, Machine Learning, NLP, and Data Science**
-- **Networking, IoT, Wireless Communication, and 5G**
+- **Digital thread and data integration, Networking, IoT, Wireless Communication, and 5G**
 - **Software Engineering, Distributed Systems, and Cybersecurity**

 ### 🛠️ Skills & Tools